NicolasRestrepoTorres/slidesShaders/source.md

 ## Shadertoy
 ### Running Shadertoy shaders in Processing

-The sketch code is very simple, just the uniform setting and a rect covering the entire window to make sure that all the pixels in the screen pass through the fragment shader:
+The sketch code is very simple, just the uniform setting and a rect covering the entire window (this way all the screen pixels will pass through the fragment shader):

 ```java
 PShader shader;